mehbayat/sketch2img/README.md

 # Sketch2Img

-This app is a Python application that uses Gradio to create a simple user interface for generating images based on sketches using ComfyUI as the backend.
+This app is a Python application that uses Stable Diffusion to create a simple user interface (Gradio) for generating images based on sketches using ComfyUI as the backend.

 ## Examples